OusainouJ/DevOps-Linux-Module/OverTheWire Bandit Solution Level 8 to 9.md

 ---

 ## Objective
-Retrieve the password for Bandit Level 9 by finding the file with the specific properties and reading the file on the Bandit Level 8 server.
+Retrieve the password for Bandit Level 9 by finding the password in data.txt where the password is on the only line of text that occurs only once.

 ---